 Gift & Food Shopping

-- Buy locally - avoid shipping altogether and save money
+- Buy locally - avoid shipping altogether, save money, and support local businesses.

 - Combine shipping orders - selected shipping options that will combine multiple orders into one box, reducing packaging materials.

 - Give the gift of an experience: music lessons, lessons for a new hobby, a massage, a trip to a state park, or tickets to a sporting event or play.
 This is perfect for friends who want to try something new but aren’t willing to spend the money on themselves.
 Plus, you don’t have to wrap the gift.

 - Switch to rechargeable batteries for your electronics.
 About 40% of all battery sales occur during the Holiday Season.

 - Bring reusable shopping bags and avoid taking plastic bags.